North Wales: Feisty and Poetic

 For peace and tranquility, don't miss Bodnant Garden.
 This sumptuous 80-acre display of floral color is one of Britain's most impressive gardens.
-While the flowers are at their best in spring and early summer, we're here in late August and it's still plush with vibrant colors bursting out all over.
+While the flowers are at their best in spring and early summer, we're here in late August, and it's still plush with vibrant colors bursting out all over.

 The gardens, terraces, and delightful reflecting ponds were designed to incorporate the existing landscape.
 The wild English style seems to spar playfully with the more formal Italian style gardens.

-For nature at its wild and Welsh best, it's Snowdon National Park — arguably Britain's most rugged and beautiful mountain area.
+For nature at its wild and Welsh best, it's Snowdonia National Park — arguably Britain's most rugged and beautiful mountain area.
 The park — Britain's second largest with over 800 square miles of pristine hiking country and a dozen of its highest peaks — is one of the country's favorite natural playgrounds.

 The resort center of Snowdonia National Park is Betws-y-Coed.
 While very touristy and commercial, this town is a picturesque and handy jumping off spot for exploring the scenic wonders of North Wales.

-Betws-y-Coed is great for family fun and it's the spring board for a world of popular hikes.
-The miners' bridge is a favorite for painters.
+Betws-y-Coed is great for family fun, and it's the springboard for a world of popular hikes.
+The Miners' Bridge is a favorite for painters.
 And the scenic Swallow Falls are just upstream.

 Nearby, Beddgelert is smaller and less touristy.
-This quintessential national park village—also the starting point for many fine hikes — is ideal for those wanting to experience the natural grandeur of Snowdonia.
+This quintessential national-park village—also the starting point for many fine hikes — is ideal for those wanting to experience the natural grandeur of Snowdonia.